 There are quite a few spread betting brokers in the UK and the differences between them run deeper than just the spreads they offer.

 For the most part, they offer access to similar markets, with closely competitive spreads and similar analysis and strategic tools.
-We covered in some depth how you should actually choose the best spread betting broker.
+We covered in some depth how to choose the best spread betting broker.